designgears/Manjaro-SteamOS/Instructions for install.md

 "SourceModInstallPath"

+# Example .VDF file is included if you get lost.

 Save and exit

 # Reboot

-Now do the same as you did with the First file Install.
+Now do the same as you did with the First file Install for Install_2 make it executable and run it.

 ROGUE-ENEMY

 Copy the following to terminal

 # sudo nano /etc/ROGueENEMY/config.cfg

  Change enable bluetooth controller and enable touchbar to false and save (control + o , enter then control + x . this will fix touchscreen and buttons.

- I have uploaded an example config file for you to see.
+ # I have uploaded an example config file for you to see.

  The bottom left command button (next to Dpad) if held down for a second or so will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max